-An investment in the Fund's shares numerous risks from its shares being traded in the secondary market, any of which may lead to the Fund's shares trading at a premium or discount to NAV.
-Although the Fund's shares are listed for trading on the NYSE Area, there can be no assurance that an active trading market for such shares will develop or be maintained.
-Trading in the Fund's shares may be halted due to market conditions or for reasons that, in the view of the NYSE Area, make trading in shares inadvisable.
-There can be no assurance that the requirements of the NYSE Area necessary to maintain the listing of the Funds will continue to be met or will remain unchanged or that the shares will trade with any volume, or at all.
-The NAV of the Fund's shares will generally fluctuate with changes in the market value of the Fund's portfolio holdings.
-The market prices of shares will generally fluctuate in accordance with changes in the Fund's NAV and supply and demand of shares on the NYSE Area.
-It cannot be predicted whether the Fund's shares will trade below, at or above their NAV.
+An investment in a Fund faces numerous risks from its shares being traded in the secondary market, any of which may lead to a Fund's shares trading at a premium or discount to NAV.
+Although each Fund's shares are listed for trading on the NYSE Arca, there can be no assurance that an active trading market for such shares will develop or be maintained.
+Trading in a Fund's shares may be halted due to market conditions or for reasons that, in the view of the NYSE Arca, make trading in shares inadvisable.
+There can be no assurance that the requirements of the NYSE Arca necessary to maintain the listing of the Funds will continue to be met or will remain unchanged or that the shares will trade with any volume, or at all.
+The NAV of a Fund's shares will generally fluctuate with changes in the market value of the Fund's portfolio holdings.
+The market prices of shares will generally fluctuate in accordance with changes in the Fund's NAV and supply and demand of shares on the NYSE Arca.
+It cannot be predicted whether a Fund's shares will trade below, at or above their NAV.
 Investors buying or selling Fund shares in the secondary market will pay brokerage commissions or other charges imposed by brokers as determined by that broker.
 Brokerage commissions are often a fixed amount and may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of shares.